 Basic dental care is free in New Zealand for children from birth until they turn 18.
 Enrol your child as early as possible and keep taking them for regular dental check-ups.

 Key points about dental care for your child

 - baby teeth need to be looked after and valued

 - brush teeth twice a day with a fluoride toothpaste

-- oral healthcare is free for all children until they turn 18
+- oral healthcare is free for all tamariki until they turn 18

 - enrol your child with your local Community Oral Health Service

-Free oral health care until your child is 18
+Basic dental care is free until your child is 18.

-Oral healthcare is free for all children until they turn 18.
+Basic dental care is free for all tamariki until they turn 18.
 To enrol them with your local Community Oral Health Service, call 0800 TALK TEETH (0800 825 583).